Contact details:

 D&O coverage is different from insurance that protects against bodily injury, property damage, or professional service errors.
 It is built around governance and leadership decisions.
 That makes it especially important for organizations with shareholders, donors, investors, board members, lenders, creditors, employees, or outside stakeholders who could challenge executive decisions.

-What Does Directors and Officers Insurance Cover?
+What Does D&O Insurance Actually Cover?

 D&O insurance usually covers claims alleging that directors or officers made decisions that caused financial harm to another party.
 Common covered areas may include: